newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/healthcare-1-cds.md

 filename: healthcare-1-cds
 displayname: healthcare-1-cds
 urlSlug: healthcare-1-cds
-name: Apply for Your MD, DO, DDS, OD, DPM, or DVM Controlled Dangerous Substance (CDS) Registration
+name: Apply for Your MD, DO, DDS, OD, DPM, or DVM Controlled Dangerous Substances Registration
 webflowName: "Healthcare: Controlled Dangerous Substance Registration"
-summaryDescriptionMd: "You need CDS registration if you’re a Medical Doctor (MD), Doctor of Osteopathy (DO), Dentist (DDS), Optometrist (OD), Podiatrist (DPM), or Veterinarian (DVM), and you or your business dispense, prescribe, or store Controlled Dangerous Substances. "
+summaryDescriptionMd: You need a Controlled Dangerous Substances (CDS) registration if you’re a Medical Doctor (MD), Doctor of Osteopathy (DO), Dentist (DDS), Optometrist (OD), Podiatrist (DPM), or Veterinarian (DVM), and you or your business dispense, prescribe, or store any CDS.
 industryId: healthcare
 callToActionText: Apply for My CDS Registration
 callToActionLink: https://www.njconsumeraffairs.gov/dcu/Applications/Initial-Application-for-Registration-for-Dispenser-Prescriber.pdf